feelware/vault/source-material/textbooks/ai-foundations-computational-agents.md

 Three stages of reasoning can be distinguished:

-1. Design time reasoning: Done by the designer when designing the agent
+1. Design time reasoning: Done by the designer when creating the agent
 2. Offline computation: Done by the agent to build background knowledge before acting
-3. Online computation: Done by the agent while acting as a result of **observing** its environment
+3. Online computation: Done by the agent while acting as a result of observing its environment

+Some agents, like thermostats, need a lot of design time but little online computation to work.

+To build agents that adapt to changing environments, there are two main strategies:

+1. Simplify the environment
+2. Increase the agent's reasoning abilities

+### Dimensions of complexity

+An agent's complexity can be measured in multiple dimensions:

+#### Modularity

+The degree to which an agent can be decomposed into smaller, interconnected components.

+An agent's structure can be:

+- Flat: Indivisible
+- Modular: Multiple modules
+- Hierarchical: Multiple modules where each one be further decomposed into simpler modules

+> [...] to explore the other dimensions, we initially ignore the hierarchical structure and assume a flat representation.

+#### Representation scheme

+The way the world (agent + environment) is described

+There are multiple, often infinite, **states** the world can be in.
+An useful way of describing states as a combination of **features**.

+> [!example]
+> A thermostat for a heater may have two belief states: *off* and *heating*.
+The environment may have three states: *cold*, *comfortable*, and *hot*.
+There are thus six states corresponding to the different combinations of belief and environment states.

+- **Proposition**: feature that evaluates to either true or false

 ### Prototypical applications